HarshRathore-sudo/RoGue-sudo1/README.md

 # 💫 About Me:
+Namaste 🙏 and welcome to my Github profile!

-Hey there **Harsh Rathore** this side a budding developer with a year of experience in the **front-end tech** stack.
+Hey, there **Harsh Rathore** this side, I'm a budding frontend developer fueled by coffee ☕ and a love for creating intuitive and engaging web experiences.
 Currently working as a **software developer** in **Fretron Pvt. ltd.**.
-I have a strong inclination toward web performance and design.
-I am motivated to learn new skills with a passion for software development.
+I thrive in collaborative environments, working closely with designers and back-end devs to bring projects to life.
+Skilled in 💻 Javascript, Angular, ReactJs, Rxjs, Redux, NgRx 💻 and many more.
+I'm constantly seeking opportunities to learn and grow alongside a talented team.

 ## 🌐 Socials: